LEADING OFF: La Russa & Baker, Red Sox vs Rays as ALDS begin

 READY AND WAITING

-The Braves and Brewers work out in Milwaukee ahead of their NL Division Series opener Friday.
-And the San Francisco Giants, who led the majors with 107 wins, await the rival Dodgers after Los Angeles beat the St. Louis Cardinals 3-1 in the NL wild-card game Wednesday night on Chris Taylor’s two-run homer in the bottom of the ninth inning.
+The Braves and Brewers will work out in Milwaukee ahead of their NL Division Series opener Friday.
+And the San Francisco Giants, who led the majors with 107 wins, await the winner of Wednesday night’s NL wild-card game between the St. Louis Cardinals and Los Angeles Dodgers.

 HELP WANTED